-By: Julie Mancuso, owner of JM Nutrition, Nataly Georgieva, RD, MScFN, registered dietitian specializing in support for disordered eating, registered dietitians and nutritionists at JM Nutrition
+By: Julie Mancuso, founder of JM Nutrition, Nataly Georgieva, RD, MScFN, registered dietitian specializing in support for disordered eating, JM Nutrition team

 The question “Do I have a healthy relationship with food?” can be difficult to answer.
 There is a multitude of factors to consider, when trying to determine if a person has a healthy or unhealthy relationship with food.

 To help ascertain the relationship status with food, our registered dietitians, who specialize in eating disorders, turn to a series of essential questions.
 The questions, many of which we include below, serve as general guidelines.
 They are not intended to diagnose any specific condition, disorder or disease.

 “Do I Have A Healthy Relationship With Food?”
 Guiding Questions